Feb. 2, 2017

-The Saskatchewan Association of Rural Municipalities (SARM) urges the provincial government to invest in the growth, economic stability, and safety of rural Saskatchewan in the 2016-17 Provincial Budget.
+The Saskatchewan Association of Rural Municipalities (SARM) is urging the Provincial Government to retain the current PST funding model in the 2017-2018 Provincial Budget.

 View All →

 Changes to Temporary Foreign Worker Program a Step in the Right Direction

 On December 13, 2016, the Federal Government announced changes to the Temporary Foreign Workers Program; specifically, scrapping the “four in, four out” rule which limited an international employees’ stay in Canada to four years.
 The Saskatchewan Association of Rural Municipalities (SARM) believes that this change and others outlined by the Government last week are positive...